sharmaaayu981/IBM_C/day 7/Problem/readme.md

 	- If today is Tuesday or Saturday, Tom takes exam.

-**2. Only students of the same subject in which they have enrolled, can sit the exam.**
+**2. Only students of the same subject in which they have enrolled, can sit in the exam.**

-**3. After exam, assign below marks to students:**
+**3. After exam, assign below marks to students who appeared in exam:**

     [50,66,41,23,19,25,86,49,17,37]
     Consider above data is saved in file.
 Read and assign after reading file.